bibekanandadatta/JHU-Dissertation-Template/README.md

 ## Document formatting (customization beyond the requirements)

 As mentioned before, the template is based on the standard report class.
 However, I found the default formatting of the LaTeX report class (even with different packages) has disproportionate font sizes and spacing for different environments which led me to the customization while maintaining the requirements.
+Look into this first to understand [how space is managed in LaTeX](https://www.overleaf.com/learn/latex/Articles/How_to_change_paragraph_spacing_in_LaTeX).

-- The document was typeset using Latin Modern Roman font (loaded using the `lmodern` package) for document typeset in LaTeX because the text and math environments have consistent typesetting.
+- The document was typeset using Latin Modern Roman font (loaded using the `lmodern` package) for document typeset as it offers consistent typesetting between the text and math environments.

-- The font size for the main text of the document is set to 12 pt.
-If you use a different font type, you may need to change the font size for better typesetting.
-For other environments except for the main text, I used relative font size (given below).
+- The font size for the main text of the document is set to 12 pt and is overall double-spaced (library requirement).

+- The title page is single-spaced and items were positioned within the page following library guidelines.

+- All the texts in the preface chapters and the main text chapters are double-spaced.
+  - You can define local environments in optional preface chapters (acknowledgement, dedication, epigraph, etc.) which have different styles and spacing.

+- For different text environments and their headings, relative font sizes are used as given below.
 Learn about [LaTeX font size here](https://www.overleaf.com/learn/latex/Questions/How_do_I_adjust_the_font_size%3F).
   - For the thesis title and chapter label and title, I used `\Large\bfseries\MakeUppercase` (**boldface 17.28 pt**).
   - For the section headings, I used `\singlespacing\large\bfseries` (**boldface 14.4 pt**) whereas, for the subsection headings, I used `\normalsize\bfseries` (**boldface 12 pt**).
   - For the subsubsection headings, I used `\normalsize\itshape` (*italic 12 pt*).
   - For the table and figure captions, I used `\small` (10.95 pt).
-  - For the footnotes, I used `\footnotesize` (10 pt), and footnote texts are single-spaced with `\baselineskip` spacing between each footnote.
+  - For the footnotes, I used the default `\footnotesize` (10 pt), and footnote texts are single-spaced with `\baselineskip` spacing between each footnote.

-- All the texts in the Abstract, Dedication, and Acknowledgement, and the main texts are double-spaced.
-  - Table of Contents (TOC), List of Tables (LOT), and List of Figures (LOF) in the front matter, and bibliographic references in the back matter are one-half-spaced.
+- The texts of the Table of Contents (TOC), List of Tables (LOT), and List of Figures (LOF) in the front matter, and bibliographic references in the back matter are single-spaced.
-  - Item spacing in TOC is default from the `tocloft` package.
-Item spacing in the LOT and LOF and Bibliographic references is 7.25 pt (approximately `0.5\baselineskip`).
+  - Spacing between two consecutive chapter entries in the TOC is `\baselineskip`.
+For two consecutive sections, it is `0.5\baselineskip`, and for subsections and subsubsections, the space is `0.3\baselineskip`.
+  - Spacing between two consecutive bibliographic items in the bibliographic reference section in the back matter is `\baselineskip`.

-- Spacing around headings of these environments is the default spacing provided by the `parskip` package which looks reasonable and great, IMO.
+- Spacing around the headings of different text environments is the default spacing provided by the `parskip` package.

 - Chapter labels are placed approximately 1.5 inches from the top of the page followed by the chapter title in the next line with an approximate spacing of 0.3 inches in between them.
   - Space between the chapter title and the following text is approximately 0.75 inches except for the case when there is a quote.
 In the latter case, the space followed by the chapter title to the quote and the quote to the following text is 0.5 inches.